 Despite their many differences, TouchBistro and Squirrel have a lot of overlap when it comes to regional availability.

 Squirrel is a Canadian company with its headquarters in Burnaby, British Columbia, and a U.S. Depot location in Blaine, Washington.
 As a result, Squirrel primarily serves the Canada and U.S. markets.

 TouchBistro is also a Canadian company, however its headquarters is located in Toronto, Ontario.
-Unlike Squirrel, TouchBistro has a bit more of a global presence and its primary markets include Canada, the U.S., Mexico, and the U.K. Additionally, TouchBistro has been used in more than 100 other countries around the world.
+Unlike Squirrel, TouchBistro has a bit more of a global presence and its primary markets include Canada, the U.S., and Mexico.
+Additionally, TouchBistro has been used in more than 100 other countries around the world.